-Another treasure to see that’s linked to the Coltrane musical legacy is at the High Point Museum.
+Another treasure to see during the music festival that’s linked to the Coltrane musical legacy is at the High Point Museum.
 The museum houses a special Coltrane exhibit that includes the piano he played as a child and on which he composed songs while living in Philadelphia, PA in the early part of his career.
 The piano belonged to his mother, Alice Coltrane and was a central part of their Underhill Street home.
-The museum, with free admission, will be open Friday, Aug.
-31st and Saturday, Sept 1st, 10 a.m.- 4:30 p.m.
-It is closed Sunday and Labor Day Monday.
+The museum, with free admission, will be open Friday and Saturday, 10 a.m.- 4:30 p.m.
+It is closed Sunday and Labor Day Monday after the music festival.

 High Point is the furniture capital of the world, literally.
 Twice each year 75,000 buyers, interior designers, architects, and others in the home furnishings industry from around the world spend almost two weeks exploring 11.5 million square feet of show space viewing the interior design trends for the upcoming season.
-This market is closed to the public.
+This market is closed during the music festival.
 However, the city offers a blanket of furniture stores and outlets throughout the entire city starting in downtown High Point, at the various stores on Main Street and Elm Street.
 Music Festival

 The International Civil Rights Center and Museum is a must see if you have the time before the music festival.
 Located in downtown Greensboro, NC, the museum celebrates the nonviolent protests of the 1960 Greensboro sit-ins that served as a catalyst in the civil rights movement.
 During Coltrane Jazzfest music festival weekend, the Civil Rights Museum is open Friday and Saturday, 9 a.m.-6 p.m, with the last tour starting at 4:30 p.m.
 It is closed Sunday and Labor Day Monday, like its counterpart in High Point.
 Music festival